January 21, 2021

 The court then turned to Mr. Williamson’s motion for partial judgment on the pleadings on his first claim, for a declaration by the court that the agreement is invalid under North Carolina’s Uniform Athlete Agent Act (UAAA).

 Across the board, the court agreed with Weil’s supporting arguments, finding that it is undisputed that Mr. Williamson was a student-athlete at the time he entered into the contract with PSM, that he was not otherwise determined to be permanently ineligible by any oversight body, that PSM was not a properly registered sports agent under North Carolina law, and that PSM did not furnish Mr. Williamson with a contract that contained statutorily required warnings about the consequences of engaging an agent.

 As a result of these factual determinations, under the clear language of the UAAA, the court voided the agreement and underlying contract.
 This deals a major blow to PSM’s $100 million breach of contract claim brought against Mr. Williamson in Florida state court after Mr. Williamson’s federal case had been filed.
 In that case, in December 2020, on appeal Weil won the reversal of the Florida trial court’s decision denying Mr. Williamson’s motion to dismiss.
 Please read more about that victory here.

-The Weil team includes Appellate Co-Head Zack Tripp, Complex Commercial Litigation Co-Head Edward Soto, counsel Pravin R. Patel and Corey D. Berman, and associates Robert B. Niles-Weed, Lauren E. Richards and Zach Schreiber.
+The Weil team includes Appeals and Strategic Counseling Co-Head Zack Tripp, Complex Commercial Litigation Co-Head Edward Soto, counsel Pravin R. Patel, and associates Robert B. Niles-Weed, Lauren E. Richards and Zach Schreiber.